 Infertility:

-• cysts of the epididymis and spermatic cord are found, squeezing the vas deferens.
+• epididymal cysts are detected and spermatic cord, compressing the vas deferens.

 Read also:

-With urological problems, ultrasound of the scrotum is often prescribed.
-The scrotum is a musculoskeletal sac-like formation in men, which includes organs such as testicles, spermatic cords and appendages.
-The organs are located in such a way that they can only be examined with the help of an ultrasound examination.
+For urological problems, ultrasound of the scrotal organs is often prescribed.
+The scrotum is a musculocutaneous sac-like formation in men, which includes organs such as the testicles, spermatic cords and epididymis.
+The organs are located in such a way that they can only be examined using an ultrasound examination.

-The ultrasound examination procedure allows you to qualitatively and informatively perform diagnostics, assess the condition of the reproductive organs of a man.
+The ultrasound examination procedure allows for a high-quality and informative diagnosis and assessment of the condition of the male reproductive organs.

-• absolutely safe method that does not irradiate the body.
-The result of the conduct is very informative and accurate;
+• An absolutely safe method that does not irradiate the body.
+The result is very informative and accurate;

-• using Doppler ultrasound, you can assess not only the state of the organs located in the scrotum, but also view the circulatory system;
+• using Doppler ultrasound, you can assess not only the condition of the organs located in the scrotum, but also view the circulatory system;

-• contact method of examination, which does not cause discomfort or pain.
+• a contact method of examination that does not cause discomfort or pain.

-With all the many advantages, there are also some kind of disadvantages.
-Ultrasound is difficult to diagnose a malignant tumor.
-Even if the tumor has been established, there is no way to establish its nature - benign or malignant.
+With all the many advantages, there are also some disadvantages.
+It is difficult to diagnose a malignant tumor using ultrasound.
+Even if a tumor has been identified, there is no way to determine its nature - benign or malignant.
 Therefore, performing an ultrasound examination is the primary procedure for examining the genital organs.
-If necessary, the urologist may prescribe additional examinations, in addition to ultrasound.
+If necessary, the urologist may prescribe additional examinations in addition to ultrasound.

 Usually, an ultrasound is prescribed by a urologist.
-Additionally, an ultrasound examination with Doppler can be performed to determine the state of the vessels of this organ.
+Additionally, there may be ultrasonography with Doppler to determine the condition of blood vessels of this body.
 Indications for examination:

-• carried out to control the body after operations;
+• carried out to monitor the organ after operations;

 • with a diagnosis of “male infertility”;

-• the risk of a hernia moving to the inguinal region;
+• the risk of the hernia spreading to the groin area;

-• with an increase in the testicles and their appendages;
+• with enlargement of the testicles and their appendages;

 • the presence of diseases of the endocrine system;